Mushood/wholesale/readme.md

 - User management(50%)  with Roles (Admin, Wholesaler, Client)
 - Image management(50%)
 - Internationalization (Currency / Language / Country)
+- Categorisation / Tagging of products

 ## Features in progress
-- Categorisation / Tagging of products
+- Blog can be categorised
+- Base Controller refactor
+- Base Test refactor

 ## The architecture
 - The admin front end interface will be developed using Vue JS.